Oklahoma Secretary of Energy: Budget

 For fiscal year 2011, with three employees, the office has an annual budget of just under $1 million.
-All of that budget is dedicated to employee compensation and operating expenses.
+All of that budget was dedicated to employee compensation and operating expenses.

 Salary

-The annual salary of the Secretary of Energy is set by law at $70,000.
-Despite this law, if the Secretary serves as the head of a state agency, the Secretary receives the higher of the two salaries.
-Since incumbent Secretary Bobby Wegener also serves as the governor's representative to the Interstate Oil and Gas Compact Commission, he receives the salary allowed for that position.
-As of 2010, the annual salary of that position is set at $90,000.
+The annual salary of the secretary of energy was set by law at $70,000.
+Despite this law, if the secretary served as the head of a state agency, the secretary receives the higher of the two salaries.
+Because the secretary of energy also served as the governor's representative to the Interstate Oil and Gas Compact Commission, they received the salary allocated for that position; in 2010, the annual salary of that position was set at $90,000.

 Agencies overseen

-The Secretary of Energy oversees the following State entities:
+The secretary of energy oversaw the following state entities: